 When stimulated, these MORs in the portal vein enhance food intake by telling the brain to eat more.
 When the MORs are blocked or suppressed, the brain is triggered to limit food consumption; resulting in that ‘full feeling’ after big meals.

 It’s in the proteins

 What scientists found in the Cell study is that the products of digested protein — peptides — can actually block the MORs, which, as we noted, curbs the appetite.
 Specifically, these protein-created peptides send signals to the brain that are transmitted back to the gut.
 The gut is then stimulated to release glucose, which suppresses the desire to eat.
 Studies are now underway in humans to treat obese people with binge eating disorder with a blocker of the MOR system.

 To tease out exactly what causes the protein-induced ‘full-feeling’, scientists used mice that were genetically engineered to lack the MORs.
 When these mice were fed high-protein foods, the peptides did not stimulate the normal release of glucose that would happen in mice with MORs, nor did the genetically altered mice show signs of being full.
 This pointed to the MOR response as the key in determining the body’s satiated, or “full”, feeling.

 What you can do

 MORs are also present in the neurons lining the walls of the portal veins in humans, so high protein foods will make you feel full.
 To take advantage of your body’s food modulation response to proteins, make protein a part of every meal.
-This can be done by adding lean meat, nuts or beans.
-Snacks that are high in protein such as almonds or peanut butter will also trigger the full feeling.

 Finally, it also helps to enjoy your meals and snacks slowly.
 Food modulation takes time so there is a natural lag between the moment you start eating and the moment your brain begins to sense that it is full.
 Eating slowly will help you avoid overeating.